Cissy Houston: Later years and death

-Cissy Houston died at her home in Newark on October 7, 2024, at the age of 91.
+Cissy Houston died at her Newark home on October 7, 2024, at the age of 91.
 She had been in hospice care for Alzheimer's disease.
-She was survived by her two sons as well as six grandchildren and nine great-grandchildren.
+A star-studded funeral was held at New Hope Baptist Church a week later.
+There, Houston was honored by niece Dionne Warwick, fellow gospel and R&B musician BeBe Winans, longtime friend and soul singer Darlene Love and son Gary.